Reason VS Pro Tools

 We used the NN-XT sampler to get a taste of some of the stock sounds and well as my personal favorite “Redrum”.
 Redrum is set up like a mixer where you can add addition instruments to the chain.
+It’s a killer beat maker.
 Like kick, snare, hat, cymbals.
 Basically you can create your own instrument.

 Then there’s the rex loop player.
 Now this was kinda a game changer really.
 You could scroll through a large library of prepared loops from which to choose from.
-This is where Reason shines.
+This is where the Reason DAW shines.
 Those loops provide excellent inspiration for the modern producer.
 And they weren’t just drum loops either.
 We found some great bass lines as well as cool string lines and keyboard loops too.
 Additionally, there are plenty of third party loop and instrument libraries available in the market.
 These libraries are know as refills.
-Do a search for reason refills on google and you’ll see that there’s a ton of third party libraries made specifically for Propellerhead’s Reason.
+The streamline the beat maker with creativity in mind.
+Do a search for reason refills on google and you’ll see that there’s a ton of third party libraries made specifically for Propellerhead’s Reason DAW.
 This qualifies as an independence tool for making sick rap beats!

 Lets take a look at the pros and cons while we consider Reason vs Pro Tools for the best hip hop beats:

 - Easy to set up and works great with lap tops

 - Wide variety of third party libraries available

 - Superb way of implementing loops to your songs with the Rex Loop Player.

 - Easy on your computer’s ram and processor.
 Not too taxiing.